Former pro surfer and big wave rider, Chris Brown, has passed away in Santa Barbara, California.

 "Chris Brown and I were nearly inseparable as teenagers.
 This guy was just such an excited, happy light in my childhood.
 Chris surfed like Tom Curren, and being around that style as a kid was so inspiring," revealed Kelly Slater.

-A colorful, and enthusiastic character, Chris "Wraparound" Brown was a fast, innovative and creative surfer that could easily conquer a legion of young and old fans.
+A colorful and enthusiastic character, Chris "Wraparound" Brown was a fast, innovative, and creative surfer who could easily conquer a legion of young and old fans.

 But he was not shaped to be a classic pro surfer.
 Brown didn't fit with the stereotype of the Championship Tour (CT) campaigner.
 He was a free-spirited athlete.